-As the largest known variety of honey bee, one particular characteristic of the rather remarkable Himalayan Honey Bee stands out.
-That, of course, is the sheer physical size of this fabulous arthropod.
-This holds true due to the fact that individuals attain an astonishing average length measuring roughly 1.2 in (3 cm).
+As the largest known variety of honey bee, one particular characteristic of the remarkable Himalayan Honey Bee stands out.
+That, of course, is the physical size of this fabulous arthropod.
+Individuals attain an astonishing average length measuring roughly 1.2 in (3 cm).

-However, in other respects, its physical appearance remains very much like that of other types of honey bee.
-In point of fact, only the significant disparity in size distinguishes it from others, in terms of appearance.
-Further, the precise evolutionary reason for its enormous size remains a mystery to researchers.
+In other respects though, its physical appearance remains very much like that of related species.
+In fact, only the disparity in size distinguishes it from others, in terms of appearance.
+The precise evolutionary reason for its enormous size remains a mystery to researchers.

-The males, or drones, of the fascinating Himalayan Honey Bee possess large eyes, and comparatively short abdomens.
-Not only that, but it also possesses no stinger.
-In addition, the coloring often varies slightly between individuals.
-Nonetheless, this mainly includes combinations of brown, black, and dark yellow.
+The males, or drones, of the Himalayan Honey Bee have large eyes and comparatively short abdomens.
+It also possesses no stinger.
+The coloring often varies slightly between individuals.
+This mainly includes combinations of brown, black, and dark yellow.